AI4SIM/model-collection/README.md

 ### Model Project Files

-To take care of the boilerplate, early stopping, tensorboard logging, training parallelization, etc., we integrate directly with PyTorch Lightning.
+To take care of the boilerplate, early stopping, tensorboard logging, training parallelization, etc., we integrate them directly with PyTorch Lightning.
 For each new model, we use the same code architecture, described below.

 All model implementations should include the following folders and files: